gyroflow/gyroflow-docs/docs/cams/dji.md

 a beta firmware.
 The experience so far is very positive and we identified a few bugs that will be addressed in the next firmware.

   To record for Gyroflow:

      - EIS disabled
      - WIDE lens profile
      - 4K 4:3   24-60 fps
      - 4K 16:9  100/120 fps

-  Not working ( bug ) : 4K 4:3 50
+     Not working ( V 01.04.04100 bug )
+     - 4K 4:3 50

-## Using DJI O3 Airunit or Action 2 ( closed Beta ) to stabilize a different camera:
+## Using DJI open gyro data to stabilize a different camera:
 DJI doesn't record RAW IMU data, only Quaternions - "frame based motion data" useable to stabilize other cameras.
 It's necessary to sync the external video source and the motion data provided by Action 2 or O3 Airunit.